 By Li Jing

 Cheng Jie was standing in front of the window thinking deeply about a problem that had been perplexing her recently.
 Thesaid, “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in your name? and in your name have cast out devils? and in your name done many wonderful works?
 And then will I profess to them, I never knew you: depart from me, you that work iniquity” (Matthew 7:21–23).
 Only those that obey the heavenly Father’s decrees will be able to enter the kingdom of heaven.
-Now, I cast aside everything, spend for God and work hard every day; am I someone that obeys the heavenly Father’s will?
-If this is not obeying the heavenly Father’s will, would I be cast aside and eliminated by God in the very end?
+Now, I cast aside everything, spend for God and work hard every day; am I someone that obeys the heavenly Father’s decrees?
+If this is not obeying the heavenly Father’s decrees, would I be cast aside and eliminated by God in the very end?

 During a gathering, Cheng Jie brought up her confusion.

 Zheng Qiuhua said, “Sister Cheng, we work passionately for the Lord spreading, casting aside things and spending for Him.
-Aren’t we fulfilling the heavenly Father’s will?
+Aren’t we fulfilling the heavenly Father’s decrees?
 When the Lord comes, He will definitely take us into the heavenly kingdom.
 We must have this kind of faith!”

 Another two Christians at the gathering also agreed with what Zheng Qiuhua had to say.
 They believed that hard work would get one into the kingdom of heaven.